-How Much Do Truck Drivers Make?
+How Much Do Truck Drivers Make in 2023?
 Average Pay for Graduates

 Truck drivers with a commercial driver’s license (CDL) can often make a good income, no matter where they work.
 Those with specialized endorsements and skills stand to make even more money working in this in-demand career.